 The Riley Purgatory Bluff Creek Watershed District is conducting a lakeshore resident survey and needs your help.
 The survey will help the District understand how Lake Service Providers are interacting with lakes and residents in the District, and determine when Lake Serve Providers are active on the lakes.
 Lake Service Providers are anyone who is…

-Proposed Herbicide on Red Rock Lake and Lotus Lake
+Herbicide Treatment May 30th on Red Rock Lake and Lotus Lake

-The Riley-Purgatory-Bluff Creek Watershed District is proposing to have herbicide treatment applied to areas with curly-leaf pondweed on Red Rock Lake and Lotus Lake.
-The herbicide used would be a low dose of Diquat and would be applied early-season; please see figures below for specific targeted areas.
-Application of this herbicide will occur…
+The Riley-Purgatory-Bluff Creek Watershed District is conducting an herbicide treatment on Thursday, May 30th.
+Herbicide will be applied to areas with curly-leaf pondweed on Red Rock Lake and Lotus Lake.
+The herbicide used will be a low dose of Diquat and would be applied early-season; please see figures below for specific targeted areas.…

 April showers bring May flowers - and opportunities to care for clean water

 Warm spring rains are greening up the grass and helping coax out reluctant buds and flowers.
 They are also washing pollutants off streets to local water bodies, and eroding bare soil.
 Read on for actions you can take at your home to help protect lakes, creeks, and wetlands you love.

 We are glad that spring is finally here, and are gearing up for an exciting season.
 Read more about what's in store, and make sure to follow our Facebook, Twitter, and Instagram accounts (@rpbcwd on each) for more updates on programs, projects, and other watershed information.